facebookresearch/hydra/website/docs/tutorials/basic/4_defaults.md

   user: postgre_user
 ```

-You can prevent a default from being loaded by assigning `null` to it in the command line:
+You can remove a default entry from the defaults list by assigning `null` to it in the command line:
 ```yaml
 $ python my_app.py db=null
 {}